Sam-Kirkham/git_practice/Readme.md

-This repository is for Lab 2 of Stat 386
+This repository is for Lab 2 of Stat 386.
+And now I have updated it.